ltrgoddard/thesis/temp.markdown

 Olson writes that ‘I asked him if anybody had commented on his prose.
-He started out to say plenty, but I saw he meant the subject matter, and I stopped him, and meant as language, but that was the end of the interview.’[^16] While the review above is admittedly partial, focussing on texts which will be considered in the present thesis, it is nevertheless representative enough to make clear that the situation in Prynne’s case is worse, with very little commentary existing on either
+He started out to say plenty, but I saw he meant the subject matter, and I stopped him, and meant as language, but that was the end of the interview.’[^16] While the review above is admittedly partial, focusing on texts which will be considered in the present thesis, it is nevertheless representative enough to make clear that the situation in Prynne’s case is worse, with very little commentary existing on either